-- Lack of standardized procedures.
-When there are not clear guidelines and manuals to administer the assessment, when tests administrators do not have appropriate training, when scoring rules are not clear, when there not clear rules or protocols for creating the dataset... the whole assessment effort may end up being wasted.
-A minimum level of standardization is needed to ensure that test scores can be interpreted as intended.
-Manuals, training, and quality control procedures are important tools to ensure standardization. - Assessment results are not comparable.
+• Assessment results are not comparable.
 This is a major issue when the aim is to report changes in learning across years.
-Comparability is at risk when (a) the sampled schools and students are not equivalent from one test administration to the other, (b) the tests are not parallels or have not been put on the same score scale.
-Another related problem is that the uncertainty (error) associated to the tests scores is unknown.
+Comparability is at risk when (a) the sampled schools and students are not equivalent from one test administration to the other; and (b) the tests are not parallels or have not been put on the same score scale.
+Another related problem is that the uncertainty (error) associated with the tests scores is unknown.
 Then it is not possible to know if differences in scores are meaningful or statistically significant.
-When designing the assessment, make sure it has the technical features needed for comparing results. - Assessment results are not published.
+When designing the assessment, make sure it has the technical features needed for comparing results.

+- Assessment results are not published.
 This is most likely to happen in the context of poor results.
 It is important to anticipate this scenario with the Minister of Education or equivalent.
 For instance, planning for a communication strategy where poor results are used as a baseline to start improving. - Lack of an assessment culture.
-Stakeholders (e.g., teachers, parents, politicians) may not understand, value and use assessment results as intended.
-This may happen because results reports are too long and complicated.
-Produce simple reports, flyers, websites that address a few key research; and offer workshops to explain results and the assessment in general. - □ Lack of documentation.
-Technical documentation (e.g., assessment framework, test specifications, sampling plans, data processing protocols) is needed to provide evidence that the assessment can be interpreted and used as intended.
+Stakeholders (e.g. teachers, parents, politicians) may not understand, value and use assessment results as intended.
+This may happen because result reports are too long and complicated.
+Produce simple reports, flyers and websites that address a few key research questions and offer workshops to explain results and the assessment in general.

+• Lack of documentation.
+Technical documentation (e.g. assessment framework, test specifications, sampling plans, data processing protocols) is needed to provide evidence that the assessment can be interpreted and used as intended.
 This is key to ensure the credibility of the assessment.

-11. Where to find more information?
+Where to find more information?